Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 ---Oozes eat and breathe, but do not sleep.

+### Outsider Type
-**Outsider Type:** An outsider is at least partially composed of the essence (but not necessarily the material) of some plane other than the Material Plane.
+An outsider is at least partially composed of the essence (but not necessarily the material) of some plane other than the Material Plane.
 Some creatures start out as some other type and become outsiders when they attain a higher (or lower) state of spiritual